CodecoolGlobal/gladiator-java-G-Sarkadi/README.md

 Organize a gladiator tournament for life and death.
 This is a small Java program to simulate a gladiator tournament and demonstrate some OOP principles.
 It uses the MVC pattern and generates the tournament pairing with a tree.

+## Architecture

-## Model
+### Model
 Contains an abstract Gladiator class, from whom all of the different gladiators inherit.
 Also has a GladiatorFactory for gladiator creation an a model for the pairs of contestants.

-## View
+### View
+It gets the users input and shows the results of the tournament.
 So far, it only has a console view, which implements a View interface.
 If there will be a proper display, this will make the switch easier.
-It gets the user's input and shows the results of the tournament.

-## Controller
+### Controller
 It handles the business logic needed to organize a tournament, create gladiators, and simulate the fights.
 Uses utility classes to generate random numbers and a tree to generate the tournament pairings.